adomhamza/adomhamza/README.md

 ## Hi there, Nice to meet you. 👋

 ### My name is hamza.
+Here are a few things about me.

+-📚<p>I'm a software engineer with cloud computing skills.</p>

+-🔥I'm passionate about Game dev and UI/UX designs

-🔭  I’m currently working on an Ecommerce site in PHP.
+-🔭  I’m currently working on an Ecommerce site in PHP.

 🌱  I’m learning Figma and UI/UX Design best practices